 The length of time is dependent upon a few factors, but on average, we find from match to egg retrieval is 3-5 months.
 When using a fresh egg donor, the donor must first complete her prescreening evaluations before beginning the cycle.
 This may take up to three months.
 Once the donor is medically cleared by your clinic, legal contracts must be completed before the egg donor can start stimulation medications.
 The stimulation phase lasts for about 12-14 days.
 We work closely with your IVF clinic to determine cycle dates as soon as legal clearance is issued.
 Visit the following page for a more comprehensive overview: Donor Egg Process

 We have a 92% thaw rate and 83% blastocyst rate per six-egg cohort, with some patients obtaining multiple blastocysts.

 Pregnancy Rate: 63.5% — Live Birth Rate: 48.5% (per cohort of 6 frozen eggs, 2012-2022)

 At Donor Nexus, frozen donor eggs start at $19,500 USD for a cohort of six frozen donor eggs thawed and suitable for fertilization.

-For each cohort of 6 eggs, intended parent(s) are guaranteed 1 blastocyst embryo for either transfer or freeze by day 7.
+For each cohort of 6 eggs, the intended parent(s) are guaranteed 1 blastocyst embryo for either transfer or freeze by day 7.
 If this guarantee is not met, we will ship a second batch of frozen donor eggs* at no additional cost.
-Please note, recipients are only eligible for a replacement batch with a confirmation of a normal semen analysis* from the IVF clinic.
+Please note that recipients are only eligible for a replacement batch with a confirmation of a normal semen analysis* from the IVF clinic.